Henselian schemes in positive characteristic: Morphisms locally of finite presentation

 Since $R$ is finitely presented over an \Et $A[X_1,\dots,X_n]$-algebra $A'$, it is evidently finitely presented over $A$.
 Hence $B$ is the Henselization of a finitely presented $A$-algebra as we desired to show.

 The fact that (ii) $\implies$ (i) is an easy consequence of Remark~\ref{rmk:hfpex}. \end{proof}

-\begin{remark} For a map of Henselian pairs $(A,I) \to (B,J)$ and a finitely presented $A$-algebra $R$ (with $I$-adic Henselization $R^h$), we note that the $J$-adic Henselizations of the $B$-algebras $B \tens_A R^h$ and $B \tens_A R$ are canonically isomorphic by considering the uniqueness conditions of the universal property of Henselization and the universal property of tensor products.
+\begin{remark} For a map of Henselian pairs $(A,I) \to (B,J)$ and an $A$-algebra $R$ (with $I$-adic Henselization $R^h$), we note that the $J$-adic Henselizations of the $B$-algebras $B \tens_A R^h$ and $B \tens_A R$ are canonically isomorphic by considering the uniqueness conditions of the universal property of Henselization and the universal property of tensor products.

 Given any \hfp map $A \to C$, we can find a finitely presented $A$-algebra $S$ such that $C \simeq S^h$ the $I$-adic Henselization of $S$ (Lemma~\ref{lem:hfpishoffp}).
 Then by the preceding paragraph, the $J$-adic Henselization $(B \tens_A C)^h$ is the same as the $J$-adic Henselization of the finitely presented $B$-algebra $B \tens_A S$, so the map $B \to (B \tens_A C)^h$ is \hfp.
 Hence the property of being \hfp (or \hlfp) is stable under base change. \end{remark}